-Two slender-tailed meerkats can be seen digging, foraging and playing at Meerkat Digs, located in the African Grasslands behind the Japanese macaque and lemur habitats.
-Male Lou and female Janie are active later in the day and can often be seen wrestling, racing and grooming each other.
-Lou is always the first to check out new things with his curious personality.
-Janie is shy and takes a long time to warm up to visitors.
-Both seem to enjoy people-watching through the glass and observing the window-washing process as she follows the squeegee.
+Janie can be seen digging, foraging and playing at Meerkat Digs, located in the African Grasslands behind the Japanese macaque and lemur habitats.
+She is shy and takes a long time to warm up to visitors, but seems to enjoy people-watching through the glass and observing the window-washing process as she follows the squeegee.
 The Zoo is presently working to identify suitable companions for Janie.

 The meerkat has dark skin and thin fur to help control its body temperature against both hot and cold conditions.
 Its long tail is used as for balancing while standing.
 It has very long, non-retractable claws and a keen sense of smell, making the animal very quick to hunt its prey.